mirekphd/docker-nomachine-desktop/README.md

 ## NoMachine (all tools: command-line and GUI)

 ### client installation
-[Download NoMachine client](https://www.nomachine.com/download) and install it on the statistical server running Docker machine and/or on the local machine (thin client)
+[Download NoMachine client](https://www.nomachine.com/download) and install it on the statistical server running Docker machine

 ### connection details
-- IP: container IP (see next section)
+- IP: localhost
 - port: 4001 (as defined by EXPOSE in the Dockerfile)
 - user: test
 - password: test